 - Accommodation in twin-share rooms with private facilities in 4-star hotels - Meals as indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach - Boat tour of Lake Ohrid to the Museum on Water in the Bay of Bones, ferry from Sarandë to Corfu. - Porterage of one piece of luggage per person at hotels (not at airports; limited service at ferry terminals) - Lecture and site-visit program; tour reference material/notes - National Guide in Greece, North Macedonia and Albania - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, National Guide and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach - Boat tour of Lake Ohrid to the Museum on Water in the Bay of Bones, ferry from Sarandë to Corfu. - Porterage of one piece of luggage per person at hotels (porterage is NOT available at some hotels, and for the ferry from Sarandë to Corfu) - Lecture and site-visit program; tour reference material/notes - National Guide in Greece, North Macedonia and Albania - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, National Guide and restaurants for included meals